knaka3435/knaka3435.github.io/lean.md

 ---
-#layout: page
+layout: page
 title: Ring Theory in Lean
 permalink: /lean/index
 ---
-# Ring Theory in Lean

 ## About the project
 The goal of the project is to formalize some of the fundamental mathematics that is central to Algebraic Number Theory, mainly focusing on dedekind domains and the many, many equvialent definitions, some of which included looking at discrete valuation rings (which coincidentally has many, many equivalent definitions).
 Most of the filled-in proofs however, consist of statements about other things, but in doing so, provides a stronger foundation for the future.

-Special thanks to my project advisor, Apurva Nakade, who has helped explain the math some of the APIs ($$\varepsilon<0$$ documentation) are trying to capture, as well as answering a variety of questions from basic lean syntax to some really vague questions (left as comments in the code) that has made a proof magnitudes easier by using some mathlib lemma (summoned from where???).
-Also without the `Teaching Math to Computers` class, I would not doubt learning the basics of Lean would have much longer.
+Special thanks to my project advisor, Apurva Nakade, who has helped explain the math some of the APIs (with $$\varepsilon<0$$ documentation) are trying to capture, as well as answering a variety of questions from basic lean syntax to some really vague questions (left as comments in the code) that has made a proof magnitudes easier.
+Also without the `Teaching Math to Computers` class, I would not doubt learning the basics of Lean would have taken much longer.

-Also, big thanks to Jalex Stark, who has helped transform some really hacky solutions into ones that were less unidiomatic, as well as providing insight as to how to properly do things in Lean (such as instances which borderline on witchcraft).
+Also, big thanks to Jalex Stark, who has helped transform some really hacky solutions into rational ones, as well as providing insight as to how to properly do things (like instances) in Lean.
 Not to mention the monumental task of trying to optimize spaghetti code.

 ## Some background